algolia/api-clients-playground/symfony/README.md

 ALGOLIA_APP_ID='YOUR APPLICATION ID'
 ALGOLIA_SECRET='YOUR ADMIN API KEY'

-# Your database already exists, so you just need to create data and send it to Algolia
+# Your database doesn't exists, so you just need to create one and load data then send it to Algolia
 composer update

 # See the search query